Tips for Preventing Spam

 Site staff can then review the posts to confirm spam, or restore if the posts are not spam.
 Akismet learns as staff confirm or restore spam posts, improving its spam detection and decreasing false positives.

-:sparkles: On all Discourse hosted sites (except for the basic plan), this plugin is automatically included and pre-configured!
+:sparkles: On all Discourse hosted sites, this plugin is automatically included and pre-configured!

 For self-hosted sites, follow our Install a Plugin howto guide to install Akismet, and then visit the Akismet Configuration Instructions to finish setting up this plugin.